 For each of our community programs we partner with an organization committed to serving children in challenging circumstances: We offer ongoing enrichment opportunities that would otherwise not be available; and they offer the support of counselors, staff, and knowledge that comes from years of experience working with the children we serve.

-Our new Self Advocacy program works with youth trapped in the school-to-prison pipeline to sharpen their advocacy and leadership skills, share their experiences through creative expression, and mobilize communities for change.
-The program brings incarcerated youth together with artists and advocates to produce media campaigns and mobile exhibitions designed to spark dialogue and inspire action on the causes, impacts, and alternatives to the school-to-prison pipeline.
-This program is in partnership with Legal Aid Justice Center and was inspired by the Performing Statistics project.
-It is supported by the Robins Foundation's Community Innovation Grant.
+Our Youth Self-Advocacy Through Art program works with incarcerated youth to sharpen their advocacy and leadership skills, share their experiences through creative expression, and mobilize communities for change.
+Each summer the program brings incarcerated youth together with artists and advocates to produce media campaigns and mobile exhibitions designed to spark dialogue and inspire action on the causes, impacts, and alternatives to the school-to-prison pipeline.

 Six Point's Innovation Center